makersacademy/bowling-challenge/README.md

 Bowling Challenge
 =================

 This program is a console-based score calculator for ten-pin bowling.
-It accounts for spare and strike bonuses points and bonus rolls in the last frame.
+It accounts for spare and strike bonus points and bonus rolls in the last frame.

 The program is built in JavaScript following TDD/BDD practices using Jasmine.js.